 |Back material||Sapphire crystal and ceramic||Sapphire crystal and ceramic|

-One of the most significant deciding factors for most people will be whether to get the brushed metal look of the titanium Apple Watch case or the polished look of the stainless steel Apple Watch.
+One of the most significant deciding factors for most people will be whether to get the brushed metal look of the titanium Apple Watch Series 5 or Apple Watch Series 6 case or the polished look of the stainless steel Apple Watch.
 There are a couple of things to consider.

 Do you worry about minor scuffs and scratches?
 If so, the brushed titanium hides micro-abrasions better.
 The high shine of stainless steel tends to reveal the slightest of scratches, slightly dulling the look over time.
 Do you want your Apple Watch to look as much like a piece of fine jewelry as possible?
 The polished stainless steel is more akin to the kind of luxury accessories you'll find at your local jewelers.